saasbook/slack-manager/README.md

 # Agile Development tool for Slack.

+### Note: This version has been customized for CS169 at UC Berkeley.

 Basically, "**Standup meetings for Slack**"

-Slack Manager allows teams to monitor employees on a daily basis.
-You can start a meeting by inviting your bot to your current channel and just write "start meeting".
+Slack Manager allows teams to conduct lightweight "standup" style meetings via Slack.
+You can start a meeting by inviting your bot to your current channel and just type "start meeting".

 Advantages of Slack Manager from other services:
   - Free and easy to use.